GenomicDataInfrastructure/starter-kit/README.md

 ### Local components

-- **Beacon - Data discovery**: An implementation of the Beacon protocol, defined by GA4GH, which provides an open standard for the discovery of genomic variants and biomedical data across single or distributed resources.
+- **Beacon - Data discovery**: An implementation of the GA4GH Beacon protocol, an open standard that enables the discovery of genomic variants and biomedical data across single or distributed resources.
 There are two instances of this component:

-    - **Allele Frequency Beacon**: Provides aggregate data concerning the allele frequency of particular alleles without processing personal data.
+    - **Aggregated Beacon**: Supports aggregated data without processing personal data.

-    - **Indivual Beacon**: Provides genomic and phenotypic individual data.
+    - **Subject Level Beacon**: Supports genomic and phenotypic individual-level data.

 - **FAIR Data Point (FDP) - Data discovery**: A metadata service that provides access to metadata following the FAIR principles.